7 Benefits of e-commerce and ERP integration

-Any of these can negatively impact your customers’ experience and therefore your business’s reputation and success.
+Reliability and trust are key for retaining customers.
+Any of the above issues can negatively impact your customers’ experience and therefore your business’s reputation and success.

 Instead, why not streamline your processes and enhance your business with ERP integration?

 There are several ways to integrate these two systems.
-When considering an integration supplier or a plug in, make sure that at least the following flows of information are taken into account:
+When considering an integration supplier or a plug-in, make sure you take at least the following flows of information into account:

-Actions and processes carried out on the e-commerce site are pulled through to your ERP system, so your orders and inventory are always up to date.
-These include:
+As part of the two-way flow of information, actions and processes carried out on the e-commerce site are pulled through to your ERP system, so your orders and inventory are always up to date.
+This information includes:

 - Details of web orders, for example, products and quantities, so the correct order is dispatched and your inventory is adjusted

-- Name and contact details for new customers and updates to information for existing customers
+- Names and contact details for new customers and updates to information for existing customers

 - Payment details, so the money reaches your bank account